cmarincia/ketansingh.me/content/posts/pipeline-pattern-in-go-part-1.md

 This function simply spawns a goroutine which tries to produce values on a channel, and the function simply returns that channels.
 Values generated on this channel serves as the input for further stages.
 We're also passing done channel in the function to gracefully exit the generation, this is also known as [Poison Pill Pattern](https://java-design-patterns.com/patterns/poison-pill/)

-Extending the same idea, we can rewrite multiply and add function to do the processing asynchronously.
+Extending the same idea, we can rewrite multiply and add function to do the processing concurrently.

 ```go